Oishani/Machine-Learning-Projects/README.md

 In addition, I explore the use of data visualization techniques common in data science, such as parameter histograms and correlation matrices, to gain a better understanding of the underlying distribution of data in my data set.

-## 4.Getting Started With Natural Language Processing in Python
+## 6. Getting Started With Natural Language Processing in Python

 Topics covered in this project are: